FIND US: 5231 Monticello Ave., Suite E, Williamsburg, VA. 23188

 • Replace a missing tooth or teeth after tooth extraction

-Dental Implant Process
+The Dental Implant Process

 Dental implants in our Williamsburg, VA, office restore missing teeth at the root.
 A screw comprised of titanium metal that is attached to the jawbone.
 Our process includes a complete evaluation to determine if you need a bone graft for the best placement.

-]Attaching the restoration at the jawbone reduces the risk of further bone loss and deterioration.
+Attaching the restoration at the jawbone reduces the risk of further bone loss and deterioration.
 After this procedure, we let the area heal while the titanium post fuses to the jawbone during osseointegration.
 This takes about three to six months.
 While you are healing, we may place a temporary restoration.

-After the dentist attaches the abutment, we let your gums heal for about two weeks.
+After Dr. Hall attaches the abutment, we let your gums heal for about two weeks.
 After this time, you return to our office to attach your restoration.
 At this point, the process for dental implants is complete, and you will have a newly restored smile.
 After they receive their restoration, many of our patients report an increase in self-confidence.
 Patients say they feel comfortable smiling, speaking, and chewing again.

-Caring for Your Dental Implants
+How to Care for Your Dental Implants

 Caring for your new dental implant restoration is vital.
 Doing so will ensure its longevity and keep your oral health in check.
 We will give you instructions to follow after the implant placement surgery and show you how to care for new teeth daily.

 Immediately following the procedure, we will give post-operative instructions.
 These include maintaining a soft diet, avoiding hard or chewy foods, and practicing gentle oral hygiene to allow the implant site to heal.
-We will also provide additional instructions that are personalized to your case.
+We will also provide instructions that are personalized to your case.

 Regular dental check-ups and teeth cleanings are crucial to caring for dental implants.
 Dr. Hall will want to see you twice yearly to ensure the implants and surrounding tissues are healthy.
 She will be able to detect any potential issues and treat them early to prevent permanent damage to your implants.